Rickie Fowler: 2015

 After a T-12 finish at the Masters, Fowler earned his first win in over three years with a playoff victory at The Players Championship in May.
 Trailing Sergio García midway through the final round by five shots, Fowler played the final six holes in 6-under par, including an eagle at the par-5 16th.
-After a birdie at the famous 17th hole, Fowler's final birdie of the round on 18 left him at 12-under par.
+After a birdie at the 17th hole, Fowler's final birdie of the round on 18 left him at 12-under par.
 Both García and Kevin Kisner had birdie attempts to win at the 18th in regulation, but both missed and the three men went to a three-hole aggregate playoff to decide a winner on holes 16–18.
 Fowler and Kisner went par-birdie-par to tie at −1 while García's three pars left him at even and he was eliminated.
 Thus Fowler and Kisner went to sudden death starting at the 17th, where Kisner's tee shot landed within about 12 ft of the cup.
-Fowler answered with a shot inside of five feet, and when Kisner's birdie attempt slid by, Fowler responded by making his short birdie to claim the championship.
+Fowler's tee shot finished inside of five feet, and when Kisner's birdie attempt slid by, Fowler responded by making his short birdie to claim the championship.
 Fowler played his final 10 holes in 8-under par.
 On July 12, he won the Aberdeen Asset Management Scottish Open on the European Tour, shooting a 12-under-par 268.
 On September 7, he won the Deutsche Bank Championship, the second FedEx Cup Playoffs event, by one stroke over Henrik Stenson, for his third victory on the PGA Tour.